Industruino/libraries/README.md

 SPI.setBitOrder(MSBFIRST);
 SPI.setClockDivider(SPI_CLOCK_DIV2);
 ```

+### SD card

+The standard SD library included in the Arduino IDE works with the Ethernet module without modifications (CS is D4 as standard).

+### IDC pinout

 When using the Ethernet module with the Industruino PROTO, it is important to be aware of the I/O pins it is using, and which should not be used for other I/O functions: